Aerlinger/Hydra/Readme.md

 # Hydra

-A lightweight paradigm for Distributed Computing
+A lightweight and dynamic toolset for Distributed Computing

 ##### Anthony Erlinger
 ######  v0.0.0 (2104/7/2)

-Hydra is a dynamic, lightweight paradigm for developing massively parallel algorithms.
-At a high level, Hydra
+## Abstract

+Hydra is a lightweight and dynamic framework built with the purpose of simplifying the design, development, testing, and deployment of large-scale distributed algorithms.
+This is accomplished by providing a rich development environment focused on ease of integration on a local machine.

-#### A quick note
+##### A quick note

-This document was written in a sort of free form format to get thoughts onto "paper" so to speak.
-Much if it is still being refined and is subject to change.
-The problems/solutions/implementations discussed are all defined with a "broad brush" such that specific solutions and strategies can be isolated.
+> This document was written in a sort of free form format to get
+> thoughts onto "paper" so to speak.
+Much if it is still being refined and
+> is subject to change.
+The problems/solutions/implementations discussed are all
+> defined with a "broad brush" such that specific solutions and strategies can be isolated.

 ##TOC